-Where non-structural BMPs as identified in Section A.8.a. above are not effective, structural BMPs shall be considered.
+Where non-structural BMPs as identified in Section VIII.A. above are not effective, structural BMPs shall be considered.
 Structural BMPs generally consist of structural devices that reduce or prevent pollutants in storm water discharges and authorized non-storm water discharges.
 Below is a list of structural BMPs that should be considered:

-- 1. Overhead Coverage.
+- Overhead Coverage.
 This includes structures that provide horizontal coverage of materials, chemicals, and pollutant sources from contact with storm water and authorized non-storm water discharges. - 2.
 Retention Ponds.
 This includes basins, ponds, surface impoundments, bermed areas, etc. that do not allow storm water to discharge from the facility. - 3.
 Control Devices.
 This includes berms or other devices that channel or route run-on and runoff away from pollutant sources. - 4.
 Secondary Containment Structures.
 This generally includes containment structures around storage tanks and other areas for the purpose of collecting any leaks or spills. - 5.
 Treatment.
-This includes inlet controls, infiltration devices, oil/water separators, detention ponds, vegetative swales, etc. that reduce the pollutants in storm water discharges and authorized non-storm water discharges. $\omega{\rm e}^{\rm e}$, the space of the state state of the second state $\overline{a}{ m e}$, with the s and the second state of the second state of the and the second second
+This includes inlet controls, infiltration devices, oil/water separators, detention ponds, vegetative swales, etc. that reduce the pollutants in storm water discharges and authorized non-storm water discharges.

 IX.
-Annual Comprehensive Site Compliance Evaluation Sample A
+Annual Comprehensive Site Compliance Evaluation